Blood as food: Cultural and religious considerations

-The Igbo ethnic group of Nigeria has no explicit prohibitions against eating blood, but most regard it with disgust and refuse to eat any meat perceived as "bloody" or undercooked (such as raw meat in sushi or steak prepared raw, rare, or medium).
-Goats, cattle, and other animals slaughtered in the traditional Igbo manner are dispatched with a single cut across the neck and then most or all of the blood is allowed to slowly drain from the wound.
-This practice may have been influenced by the Igbo Jewish community that apparently predates contact with Europe.
-Many Igbos who buy butchered, packaged meat from groceries and supermarkets are in the habit of washing the blood from the meat with water before preparing it.

 Dishes

 Africa

 Among the Maasai people, drinking blood from cattle is a part of the traditional diet, especially after special occasions involving a loss of blood such as ritual bloodletting or giving birth.

 Cow blood is also consumed by the Bahima people.

 The Herero people consumed cow blood with sour milk.

 Americas

 As in Europe, several varieties of blood sausage are also popular in Mexico (moronga), Quebec (boudin), Newfoundland and Labrador and the southwest United States, Chile (prietas, ñache), Brazil (chouriço), Argentina, Uruguay, Cuba, and Puerto Rico (morcilla).

 Brazil

 In Brazil, the traditional Portuguese dish known as cabidela (see above) is also eaten, as well a stew made of pork blood and offal called sarapatel.

 Colombia

 In the western region of Santander Colombia, a dish called pepitoria is made from rice cooked in goat blood.

 Mexico

 Mexicans from certain regions eat goat's stomach stuffed with pork blood and vegetables as a delicacy.